ICanBoogie/Module/README.md

+## Auto-config

+The package supports the _auto-config_ feature of the framework [ICanBoogie][] and provides the
+following:

+- A lazy getter for the `ICanBoogie\Core::$modules` property, that returns a [Modules][] instance configured to provide the modules of the application.
+- A lazy getter for the `ICanBoogie\Core::$models` property, that returns a [Models][] instance configured to provide the models defined by the modules.

 ## An enhanced model provider

 The package provides an enhanced model provider, which extends the model provider that comes with